Where to stay in Alice Springs

 You may be interested in my story about the best things to do in Alice Springs.

-The best places to stay in Alice Springs tend to be the luxury hotels along Barrett Drive, but they can be a bit pricey sometimes and can also book out.
+The best places to stay in Alice Springs tend to be the luxury hotels along Barrett Drive, but they can be a bit pricey sometimes and can also be booked out.

 Looking at other options for where to stay in Alice Springs, there’s sometimes a bit of a compromise to be made, between what you’re willing to spend, the location, and the quality.